 The Washington Digital Newspapers site features newspapers from smaller cities and a pioneer-era collection of newspapers which may have only been in print for a few years.

-This post is re-blogged from the Secretary of State’s office; read on for more info about the digital newspaper collection.
+This post (below) is re-blogged from the Secretary of State’s office; read on for more info about the digital newspaper collection of the Washington State Library.

 Reblogged from a January 29, 2019 article from the Washington Secretary of State’s office: